codingbiro/waffle/README.md

 # Waffle

-A Secure Firmware Dispatch System for IoT Devices using Blockchain - a MSc Thesis project by Vince Biro at the Technical University of Denmark.
+A Secure Firmware Dispatch System for IoT Devices using Blockchain - a Master's Thesis project by Vince Biro at the Technical University of Denmark.
 For more details of the project and the proposed solution, please refer to the [Thesis details](#thesis-details) section.

 #### Usage